 New Bus Facility on NE Columbia Boulevard

-Through a Local Improvement District (LID), new sidewalks will be constructed adjacent to the site, and a new traffic signal and pedestrian crossing will be added on Columbia Boulevard at NE 42nd Avenue.
-In addition, NE 46th Avenue will be paved with sidewalks, along with a new leg of NE Bryant Street connecting NE 46th and 47th avenues.
+Through a Local Improvement District (LID), new sidewalks will be constructed adjacent to the site, and a new traffic signal and pedestrian crossing will be added on Columbia Blvd at NE 42nd Ave.
+In addition, NE 46th Ave will be paved with sidewalks, along with a new leg of NE Bryant St connecting NE 46th and 47th avenues.

-A 100-foot buffer zone will be protected along the site’s frontage on the Columbia Slough.
-TriMet is committed to preserving this important fish and wildlife habitat.
+A 100-foot buffer zone will be protected along the site frontage on the Columbia Slough to preserve important fish and wildlife habitats.

 Jobs

-The garage will employ about 330 bus operators, plus up to 100 maintenance, cleaning, training, management and other support positions.
-Recruitment efforts focused in neighborhoods around the new garage have already begun, and TriMet is exploring opportunities to offer scholarships for training in construction trades through local community partners.
+The facility will employ about 330 bus operators, plus up to 100 maintenance, cleaning, training, management and support positions.
+Recruitment efforts focused in neighborhoods around the new facility have begun, and TriMet is exploring opportunities to offer scholarships for training in construction trades through local community partners.

-For design and construction at the site, TriMet is continuing its award-winning Disadvantaged Business Enterprise (DBE) program to maximize contracting with firms owned by people of color and women.
-As of summer 2019, about 18 percent of design work has been performed by DBEs.
+For the project’s design and construction, TriMet will continue its award-winning Disadvantaged Business Enterprise (DBE) program to maximize contracting with firms owned by people of color and women.

 Stay informed